thuyanduong-flatiron/hogwarts/README.md

 * sort the hogs based on name
 * sort the hogs based on weight

+* BONUS: implement [Semantic Cards](https://semantic-ui.com/views/card.html) for each hog
 * BONUS: allow users to hide hogs (not delete them, just hide them from view!)
-* BONUS: bring in pig gifs from an API
-* BONUS: implement [Semantic Cards](https://semantic-ui.com/views/card.html) for each hog

 ## Project requirements: